 Total Value Locked (TVL)

-The TVL, or the total sum of all assets locked in the Curve protocol, is currently around $2.65 billion USD.
-This is an increase compared to the previous month, indicating growing investor confidence in the platform.
+The TVL, which is the sum of all assets locked in the Curve protocol, currently stands at approximately $2.4 billion USD.
+This is a slight decrease compared to the previous month, reflecting a general consolidation in the DeFi market and capital rotation towards newer protocols.
+Despite this, Curve remains among the top decentralized exchanges.

 Additional Metrics